Ground Coffee: The Ultimate Guide 2024

 Medium Ground Coffee

 A medium coffee grind means particles that are about the size of coarse sand.
-This grind type matches brew methods that use gravity to extract the coffee through water: V60, Filter Coffee, Aeropress.
+This grind type matches brew methods that use gravity to extract the coffee through water: V60, Chemex, Aeropress, and Cold Brew.

 Fine Ground Coffee